-- Documentary proof for liquid assets, if using assets
+- Documentary proof of liquid assets, if using assets

-The reason government requires all the income documents from sponsor is they want to see sponsor has a adequate and steady income so the immigrants will not become “Public Charge“.
-By signing the affidavit of support, sponsor accepts all the responsibility to financially support the beneficiary.
-Once the beneficiary you sponsored become a lawful permanent resident, any “mean-tested” public benefits he/she applied from government, government has the right to come after you to recover all those expenses.
+The reason the government requires all of these income documents from the sponsor is they want to ensure that the sponsor has adequate and steady income, so the immigrant(s) are not at significant risk of becoming a "Public Charge".
+By signing the affidavit of support, the sponsor accepts all responsibility to financially support the beneficiary.
+Once the beneficiary you sponsored becomes a lawful permanent resident, any "means-tested" public benefits he or she receives from the government may be required to be reimbursed by the sponsor.

 - The beneficiary becomes a U.S. citizen.